Loading...

 Prompt caching examples

-To help you get started with prompt caching, we've prepared a prompt caching cookbook with detailed examples and best practices.
+To help you get started with prompt caching, the prompt caching cookbook provides detailed examples and best practices.

-Below, we've included several code snippets that showcase various prompt caching patterns.
+The following code snippets showcase various prompt caching patterns.
 These examples demonstrate how to implement caching in different scenarios, helping you understand the practical applications of this feature:

 FAQ